JamesClark123/hamt/README.md

-A basic implementation of the HAMT data structure.
+This project is a persistent implementation of the HAMT data structure, currently without sparse arrays.
+The rest of this readme contains a description of the HAMT structure along with some performace testing of my code.

+For a more detailed description of HAMT, I recommend [Ideal Hash Trees](https://infoscience.epfl.ch/record/64398/files/idealhashtrees.pdf) by Phil Bagwell.

  This code focuses on performance testing of the HAMT structure using Core_bench from Jane Street, so this module is required.
 To allow pretty printing of the data structure graphviz must be installed along with python.

 Compile and run performance tests with: